- slide 1 of 9

 Left alone, Tyler began to feel bad that now Mrs. Saunders would be dragged into his problems.
 Indeed, he thought, he was an unfixable lemon doomed to screw up.
 Memories of his prep school came back to him.
 He recalled how his roommate had been brutally bullied and did nothing about it.
 When he had tried to help him, his attackers came at him.
 He lost it and picked up a chair and began slamming his attackers.
 The housemaster had to stop him, but that fight led to many others until he was asked to leave the school.
 That was the summer that he was so sick and his father died.

 He was jarred back to reality when he heard the door behind him open.
 He thought it was Mr. Blumberg, but it turned out to be Mark and Jack.
 They were talking about throwing BooBoo into the quarry.
-Paul seemed worried, but Mark was not, because of the hitchhiker story.
+Jack seemed worried, but Mark was not, because of the hitchhiker story.
 Mr. Blumberg returned and Mark asked him for the keys to run over to Jack's house.
 They were unaware that Tyler was behind the bookcases until Mr. Blumberg told him to leave.
-When Mark and Paul saw him, they stared at him looking like they had just seen a ghost.
+When Mark and Jack saw him, they stared at him looking like they had just seen a ghost.

 - slide 5 of 9

 Chapter 11: Knowing that Mark and Jack knew he had heard them really scared Tyler.
 He thought they might kill him.
 As he hurried down the street, a big black car pulled up beside him.
 Jack called out to him to get in.
 As he jumped out of the passenger side, Tyler saw the car's red interior.
 He took off before he knew it.